mattrothstein/testing/README.md

 ### Manual Tests
-Once your application is being served locally on port 3000, you can manually test this application using the following `cURL` command:
+Once your application is being served locally on port 3000, you can manually test this application using the following `cURL` command.
+You will need to adjust the `start_time` so that it falls within the start and end time of an exam window.

 ```
 curl -X POST \